 “The women involved gave us very useful feedback with regards to the methodology and outcome of the program”, Rabi says.
 “Some of them have continued breaking which strengthened the Hip Hop community as a whole.
 We hope the participants from all our programs are able to share what they learned with the community, which may lead to a demand for more specific programs in the future.”

-Click here to see Keep Rockin You’
+Click here to learn more about Keep Rockin You’

 Author: Ally Nohos